 What the network does

-The Global Online Safety Regulators Network, which launched in November 2022, shares information, best practice, expertise and experience, to support harmonised or coordinated approaches to online safety issues.
+The Global Online Safety Regulators Network brings together independent regulators to cooperate across jurisdictions.
+We do this by sharing information, best practice, expertise and experience, to support coherent and coordinated approaches to online safety issues.

 Current members include:

 - Arcom – France

 - Film and Publication Board – South Africa (Vice Chair)